 Before that time, however, Netflix subscribers can look forward to streaming Star Wars: Episode VIII – The Last Jedi, Toy Story 4, and any other Marvel Studios pictures that are released theatrically before December 31, 2018.

-CNBC has reported that 21st Century Fox is in talks to sell the majority of its company to Disney.
-Sources familiar with the situation claim Fox wishes to maintain ownership of its news and sports coverage – hoping a “more tightly focused group of properties around news and sports could compete more effectively in the current marketplace. "
+CNBC reported that 21st Century Fox is in talks to sell the majority of its company to Disney.
+Sources familiar with the situation claim Fox wishes to maintain ownership of its news and sports coverage – hoping a “more tightly focused group of properties around news and sports could compete more effectively in the current marketplace."
+On July 26, 2018, the merger went through for a hefty $71.3 billion.

 The Prospect Of An Avengers/X-Men Crossover Is Exciting, But Disney Is More Concerned About Bolstering Its Streaming Service Lineup